As an Amazon Associate I earn from qualifying purchases.

 Sometimes a simple recipe like this crustless bacon and spinach quiche.

 The ladies from Real Farmwives are talking food and farm memories.
 I have struggled with this.
 I have a lot of farm memories.
 Like an epic mud/manure fight my sister and I had.
 We covered the barn with mud.
 We then hosed the barn down.
 I remember being drug through the dirt lot by a heifer and looking up to see my brother and dad laughing at me.
-I remember playing in gravity flow wagons in the corn or beans as my grandpa unloaded into the bin.
+There were afternoons spent playing in gravity flow wagons in the corn or beans as my grandpa unloaded into the bin.
 I remember rides on the fender of the old ford.
 I remember mowing the lawn and seeing a snake and running smack dab into a tree at my grandparent’s farm.